KaijieZhang0831/TQIP-Trauma-Note-LLM-Extraction/README.md

 We evaluate an LLM-based extractor that predicts 18 NTDS-defined trauma complications from each encounter’s clinical documentation.
 For each case, we aggregate all available note text into a single input and split it into overlapping chunks to support retrieval.
 We embed chunks, build a per-case vectorstore, and retrieve the most relevant evidence for each complication before prompting the LLM to output a binary decision.
 To improve robustness, we run multiple independent LLM calls per complication and apply threshold voting to produce the final label.
 We compute TP/FP/FN/TN across all complications and report sensitivity, PPV, and NPV at both the per-complication and overall levels.
 We also profile runtime by module to identify the dominant latency contributors and prioritize optimization.

-## Evaluation Output Sample
+## Expected outputs: Evaluation and Visualization

+After evaluation test, you might see detailed the performance matrix inside of log files in the root and selected output path, isupporting calculation of Sensitivity, PPV, and NPV if you are interested.
+For details, please check sample files provided.
+Also, these tables are something you can derived from them:

-### Sensitive evaluation sections (e.g. those containing patients' mrn/csn) are excluded.
+Note: Sensitive evaluation sections (e.g. those containing patients' mrn/csn) are excluded.
 ### Table 1: Complication-level performance summary

 | Complication | Sensitivity | PPV | NPV |